mayankdutta/programming_basics/Requirement analysis.md

 ### [[Requirements Engineering]]

-###  Analysing the Requirements.
-A person who performs requirement analysis is called a system analyst.
+A person who performs requirement analysis is called a system *analyst*.
 - understands user requirement.
 - collects data needed for the user requirement.
 - writes the **SRS**.